• Skip to primary navigation

 What happens in this step?
 Oysters have a briny flavor that is very distinct.
 It won't be an Oyster dressing if we don't capture that flavor.

-Finely chop about ⅓ of the oysters.
+1. Finely chop about ⅓ of the oysters.
 Melt ½ stick of butter in a large saute pan over high heat.
-When it starts to foam, add garlic until it’s aromatic, 2 minutes.
+When it starts to foam, add the garlic.
+Shake the pan back and forth until the garlic is aromatic, 2 minutes.

-Add the oysters (chopped and whole).
+1. Add the oysters (chopped and whole).
 Sauté until the oysters are curling up then toss in the parsley.
-This will take only 5 to 10 minutes total, and may need to be done in batches depending on the size of your pan.
+This will take only about 5 minutes total and may need to be done in batches depending on the size of your pan.
 This will make a lot of nice buttery oyster liquid.

-Using a slotted spoon, add the oysters to the dressing and stir each spoonful of oysters to thoroughly combine all the ingredients.
+1. Using a slotted spoon, add the oysters to the dressing and stir each spoonful thoroughly to combine all the ingredients.

 Time to Bake